Kimel-PK/GSA_Minesweeper/README.md

 ![sample scene](https://user-images.githubusercontent.com/57668948/205516133-e44288ca-2136-4595-933d-0eed18be2260.png)

-This week I want to focus on:
+This week we focused on:

 - What is `Terrain` and how to use it
 - Player controller script using `New Input System`

+## Classes #3 - pending

+We can move around our world so its time for:

 - The beginnings of gameplay
+- Prefabs and dynamic minefield building
+- Raycasting